ppone/docs/guides/emails.md

 The email templates use Mustache for templating awesomeness.
 Please consult the [Mustache documentation](https://mustache.github.io/mustache.5.html) to learn more.
 You can use [this tool](http://trymustache.com/) to validate your email templates.
 The funny-looking values like **{{customer_name}}** are placeholders that get replaced with the correct value, like the client's name, at send time.

-In order to customize any of the email templates go to **Settings** > **Emails** in the dashboard.
+In order to customize any of the email templates go to **Settings** &rarr; **Emails** in the dashboard.
 You can edit or create email templates from that page.

 ## Available Email Templates